The best vitamin C serums for bright and healthy skin

 Isn't the best if you have dry skin

 When it comes to application, I found that the jelly-like texture soaked into my skin immediately and didn't leave the skin feeling tacky.
 The fact that it’s water-based is good news for oily skin types, as it’s less likely to clog pores, and is undeniably a draw in summer when we’re lightening up our skincare layers.
+We also deem it a beneficial serum for oily skin types and for those who normally find their skin becomes riled after using vitamin C.

-SkinCeuticals C E Ferulic vitamin c serum bottle
+SkinCeuticals C E Ferulic Serum

 (Image credit: SkinCeuticals)